-With the power of street football Favela Street creates a new generation of strong role models in disadvantaged neighbourhoods around the world.
+With the power of street football Favela Street creates a new generation of strong role models in marginalized communities around the world.

 Roxanne ‘Rocky’ Hehakaija